 We will always try and be flexible by moving jobs around to accommodate your new delivery deadline, where possible.
 Discuss your timing with us when requesting a print estimate.

 Delivery time needs to be taken into account of your deadline.
-Whilst most work can be sent on an overnight courier; extra time must be allowed if shipping overseas.
-We have had deliveries held up in customs for a number of days which is beyond anyone’s control, so allow extra time if shipping outside the country.
+Whilst most work can be sent on an overnight courier; extra time must be allowed if shipping overseas, parts of the Uk and Ireland – Scotland, Channel Islands and the Isle of Man.
+We have had deliveries held up in customs for a number of days which is beyond anyone’s control, so allow extra time if shipping outside the country or remote parts of the UK.

 If your artwork deadline slips but you still require delivery day you may need to consider paying a premium for same day couriers, this can be expensive so try and be flexible where possible.